 As a project manager, you’ll track the condition of every phase of project development and be certain that it’s within the specified time limit.
-Also, not to overlook, the open atmosphere which interaction helps to create inside the team that makes problems and disputes easier to solve.
+Also, not to overlook, the open atmosphere that interaction helps to create inside the team makes problems and disputes easier to solve.

 “Taking into consideration team needs is essential to the overall accomplishment of the plan”